reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 This is because some theories are "fully rational", not merely fully informed, where "fully rational" extends beyond correct ends-means deliberation.
 This is necessary to handle irrational desires.
 Otherwise, it would not be able to account for degenerate desires that are produced from, or persist despite, full information.
 Imagine that if a person became fully informed about all the germs on one's hands, this would trigger a natural underived disgust reaction in the person, causing them to never touch anything directly and to constantly wash their hands everyday.
 Imagine that they are aware that the germs cause no actual danger or harm.
 They would be against coming into contact with germs because of an intrinsic disgust reaction, and they would think, all things else considered, satisfying their desire to reduce germs is more important than the sacrifice that doing so requires.

 Now, imagine that if a person were presented with Black crime or IQ statistics.
 Now, whenver they encountered a Black person, they have a natural, underived fear reaction and they are always thinking about the IQ that the person has.
 And when they do come across a low IQ Black person, they didn't notice the low IQ before, but now uncontrollably think of IQ when they see Blacks and so they make a note of his low IQ.
 This feeds into a cycle of implicit bias preventing them from feeling comfortable around minorities.
 They might try to suppress the reactions as best they could but they can't help themselves.
 The fact that full information would produce certain responses in people doesn't make those responses rational.

+### Explained by Constructivism

+Constructivism may be able to explain ideal observer theories of rationality.
+A constructivist would agree that an agent's idealized motivations provides the agent with reasons, but only insofar as the agent actually valued the motivations of such an idealized agent.
+Because the agent's reasons depend crucially on his own desires, it is constructivist.
+Presumably, some such desires are actually necessary for rational agents, i.e. because rational agents deliberation they necessarily care about what they would value post-deliberation, because rational agents seek truth, they necessarily care about what they would do when fully informed.
+Perhaps additional considerations can be said about unification, psychological compulsions, etc.

+Thus, there is a sense in which certain elements of an agent's motivational set take priority over other elements.
+E.g. a person's desires about what one would desire post-deliberation outweighs their current desire, a person's desire to not desire a hard drug outweighs his desire for the drug.
+The "oughtweigh" and "priority" here is in terms of normative priority, not intensity or what will actualize.
+The question is then how to explain the hierarchical nature of motivational elements.
+One explanation might be given by looking at the desires that the agent takes to constitute his *identity*.
+People identify more with higher-order desires, desires that they would have post-deliberation, etc. Perhaps the ubiquity of reflection and deilberation requires this.
+How should identity be characterized and why does this determine the priority of one's reasons?

 ### Problems